usamacpp/ios-developer-interview/README.md

 #  Hello

 Welcome to the Pura Interview Process.
+Thank you for taking the time and we look forward to talking with you more.

 ### Task
 We would like you to take this sample app and improve it in some way.
 The project is open ended but feel free to follow any #suggestions